 - Performance

 - Composition arranging

 - Aural skills

 - Musical literacy and analysis

 - Research

-- Knowledge of musical works.
+- Knowledge of musical works

+- Music technology

-There are 7 achievement standards and 43 credits at Level 3.
+There are 8 achievement standards and 42 credits at Level 3.
 Students will be offered up to 24 credits from Achievement Standards in Practical Music and in Music Studies.
-Students can also choose from a number of Level 3 Unit Standards.

-Up to 30 credits in NCEA Level 3 It is not expected that student will do all of the available units

-Opportunity to do level 4/5 performance music at the discretion of the HOD Music
+Up to 30 credits in NCEA Level 3 It is not expected that student will do all of the available units Opportunity to do level 4/5 performance music at the discretion of the HOD Music

-\$30 per performance if piano accompaniment for performance is required Theory Workbook(s) \$30 each
+Theory Workbook(s) \$30 each